iAndfe/chainget/README.md

 Required libraries: pandas, shapely

 Known bugs:
-If the point is outside the range of the multi-line (at the last or first point of the divided multi-line), the Breath-First Search version of the code does not run, only the single iteration version.
+If the point is outside the range of the multi-line (at or beyond the last or first point of the divided multi-line), the Breath-First Search version of the code does not run, only the single iteration version.